 - Medical director, IWK Suspected Trauma and Abuse Response Team (START), IWK

 - Head, Division of General Pediatrics, Dalhousie University

-- Associate professor, Department of Pediatrics, Dalhousie University
+- Professor, Department of Pediatrics, Dalhousie University

 Formerly, Dr. Ornstein worked in the Suspected Child Abuse and Neglect (SCAN) Program at the Hospital for Sick Children in Toronto.
 Dr. Ornstein completed her residency in pediatrics and a clinical fellowship focusing in child maltreatment at the Hospital for Sick Children.
 She is board certified in the field of child abuse pediatrics by the American Academy of Pediatrics, and is an associate professor at Dalhousie Medical School.